humanitec-architecture/example-library/resource-graph-patterns/delegator-resource/README.md

 See the [prerequisites section](../README.md#prerequisites) in the README at the root of this section.

-In addition, the environment variable `HUMANITEC_APP` should be set to `example-proxy`.
+In addition, the environment variable `HUMANITEC_APP` should be set to `example-delegator`.

 ### Cost